-Cost of sales represented 57.3% of total revenues for the three months ended June 30, 2009 and 57.9% of total revenues for fiscal 2009.
-Our cost of sales primarily consists of salary and other compensation expenses (including share-based compensation), depreciation, amortization of intangible assets, overseas travel expenses, cost of software purchased for internal use, cost of technical subcontractors, rent and data communication expenses.
+Cost of sales represented 57.2% of total revenues for the nine months ended December 31, 2009 and 57.9% of total revenues for fiscal 2009.
+Our cost of sales primarily consists of salary and other compensation expenses, depreciation, amortization of intangible assets, overseas travel expenses, cost of software purchased for internal use, cost of technical subcontractors, rent and data communication expenses.
 We depreciate our personal computers, mainframe computers and servers over two to five years and amortize intangible assets over their estimated useful life.
 Third party software is expensed over the estimated useful life.
-We recorded share-based compensation expense of \$1 million under cost of sales during fiscal 2009 using the fair value recognition provisions contained in IFRS 2, Share-based Payment.
-The share-based compensation expense recorded for the three months ended June 30, 2009 was less than \$1 million.
-Amortization expense included under cost of sales, for the three months ended June 30, 2009 was less than \$1 million whereas it was \$4 million for fiscal 2009.
+We recorded share-based compensation expenses of \$1 million under cost of sales during fiscal 2009 using the fair value recognition provisions contained in IFRS 2, Share-based Payment.
+The share-based compensation expense recorded for the nine months ended December 31, 2009 was \$6 million whereas it was \$4 million for fiscal 2009.

 We typically assume full project management responsibility for each project that we undertake.
-Approximately 75.7% and 74.9% of the total billed person-months for our services during the three months ended June 30, 2009 and fiscal 2009, respectively, were performed at our global development centers in India, and the balance of the work was performed at client sites and global development centers located outside India.
-The proportion of work performed at our facilities and at client sites varies from quarter.
+Approximately 75.8% and 74.9% of the total billed person-months for our services during the nine months ended December 31, 2009 and fiscal 2009, respectively, were performed at our global development centers in India, and the balance of the work was performed at client sites and global development centers located outside India.
+The proportion of work performed at our facilities and at client sites varies from quarter to quarter.
 We charge higher rates and incur higher compensation and other expenses for work performed at client sites and global development centers located outside India.
-Services performed at a client site or at a global development centers located outside India typically generate higher revenues per-capita at a lower gross margin than the same services performed at our facilities in India.
+Services performed at a client site or at a global development center located outside India at pipcially generate higher revenues, per-capita at a lower gross margin than the same services performed at our facilities in India.
 As a result, our total revenues, cost of sales and gross profit in absolute terms and as a percentage of revenues fluctuate from quarter- to- quarter based in part on the proportion of work performed outside India.
-We intend to hire more local employees in all the overseas markets which could decrease our gross profits due to increased wage and hiring costs.
+We intend to hire more local employees in many of the overseas markets in which we operate, which could decrease our gross profits due to increased wage and hiring costs.
 Additionally, any increase in work performed at client sites or global development centers located outside India may decrease our gross profits.
-We hire subcontractors on a limited basis from time to time for our own technology development needs, and we generally do not perform subcontracted work for other technology service providers.
-For the three months ended June 30, 2009 and fiscal 2009, approximately 2.6% and 3.1%, respectively, of our cost of sales was attributable to cost of technical subcontractors.
+We hire subcontractors on a limited basis from time to time for our own technology development needs, and we generally do not performs subcontracted work for other technology services.
+For the nine months ended December 31, 2009 and fiscal 2009, approximately 2.4% and 3.1%, respectively, of our cost of sales was attributable to cost of technical subcontractors.
 We do not anticipate that our subcontracting needs will increase significantly as we expand our business.